iamChintan/WPF-Appointment-System/README.md

 # WPF Appointment System
- Appointment System demo WPF application using C# language with standard coding.
+ Appointment System WPF Application using C# language with standard and clean coding.